I have lived with fear most of my life. Even as a young girl, I nursed fears and illogical outcomes on a daily basis.

 I have not conquered a spirit of fear but have learned ways to overcome fear with faith in God.
-A God who cares so much that His presence is always available to comfort and soothe us even when we wrestle with the most illogical of fears.
+A God who cares so much that His presence is always available to comfort and soothe even when you wrestle with the most illogical fears.

 “Let him have all your worries and cares, for he is always thinking about you and watching everything that concerns you.”

 What Does the Spirit of Fear Mean?